Jesse Cline, Artistic Director

 He is the Director of PR for the professional music theatre company, as well as his involvement with its educational programs for youth (Summer Camp Manager, Youth Acting Instruction, Children’s Show Director).
 He instructs the State Street Miracles, a performance troupe of adults with developmental disabilities.

 He has been seen in over 100 productions here including Sweeney Todd, Newsies, Annie, Jekyll and Hyde, Show Boat, and Jesus Christ Superstar.
 Youth productions he has directed include Jack Frost, Tale of Beauty and the Beast, Annie Jr., Magic Tree House, Aladdin Jr., Wizard of Oz Youth Edition, and Pinkalicious.
-Four of his own productions were produced here: Hansel and Gretel: Into the Night, The Little Mermaid, Five Little Pumpkins, and The Magic Apple.
+Five of his own productions were produced here: Hansel and Gretel: Into the Night, The Little Mermaid, Five Little Pumpkins, The Magic Apple, and The Snow Queen.

 In 2004 he performed The National Anthem for the President of The United States.
 He is a former member of the Rotary Club of Media and Press Club of Delaware County, as well as Media Business Authority.
 He remains actively involved in borough and community events.

-He has headlined several summer fundraising concerts at The Media Theatre, including the Broadway World Award winning “The Together Show” in 2017.
+He has headlined several summer fundraising concerts at The Media Theatre, including the Broadway World Award winning special events: “The Together Show” in 2017, and “Rocket Man” in 2018.
+With over a decade of annual fundraising concerts, he has raised almost $100,000 for The Media Theatre.